nRF24/pyRF24/README.rst

 ============

 This is the official home of the python wrappers for the RF24 stack.
 It is meant for Linux-based SoC boards like the Raspberry Pi.
+Documentation is hosted at http://pyrf24.rtfd.io/.

 Pinout
 ~~~~~~